-Since 2011, the EU has provided €445 million for life-saving assistance to people affected by conflict, natural disasters, food insecurity and malnutrition, including €46 million in 2017.
+Since 2011, the EU has provided €445 million for life-saving assistance to people affected by conflict, natural disasters, food insecurity and malnutrition, this sum includes €23 million committed in 2018.
 The EU acts on all fronts, assisting thousands of forcibly displaced people and refugees while also supporting the fight against malnutrition and addressing the impact of natural disasters such as floods and droughts.

-With thousands of new arrivals from South Sudan each month, EU humanitarian funds help to organise the reception of the new refugees, ensure that they receive shelter and essential household goods, and are able to access basic services such as health care, safe water and sanitation facilities.
-In 2017, €1 million in humanitarian aid enabled 15 000 children, 50% of whom are girls affected by conflict in Darfur and Kordofan, to go to school.
+With thousands of new arrivals from South Sudan each month, EU humanitarian funds help to organise the reception of the new refugees, ensure that they receive shelter and essential household goods, and are able to access basic services such as healthcare, safe water and sanitation facilities.
+In 2017, €1 million in humanitarian aid enabled 15 000 children to go to school.
+Half of the pupils were girls affected by conflict in Darfur and Kordofan,

 Food assistance and nutrition account for the bulk of EU humanitarian aid in Sudan.
 In 2017, humanitarian partners succeeded in helping more than 220 000 children with severe malnutrition through specialised treatment and care.
 This included children in previously inaccessible communities of Jebel Marra.
 The EU contributes to the countrywide expansion of nutrition treatment and care.